mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/critical_thinking.md

 3. Effective thiking is not...
 4. Analyze pros and cons of all the options available

-## Questioning

-1. Question to learn, not question to suspect
-2.

 ## If thinking is physical

 1. Think straight